 The Kenya Bird Map project aims to map all of Kenya’s bird species and describe their status with the help of valued input from Citizen Scientists – volunteer members of the public who are keen to contribute through going birding and submitting their observations to the project.

 Our marine research supports management of Watamu Marine Park, one of East Africa’s oldest Marine Protected Areas (MPAs).
 The coral reefs, rockpools and seagrass beds in this park are home to amazing marine biodiversity.
-Kenya Wildlife Service (KWS) have highlighted the need for research in order to manage this incredible wildlife sanctuary and our program exists to serve the park, KWS, and the Watamu community.
+Kenya Wildlife Service (KWS) have highlighted the need for research in order to manage this incredible wildlife sanctuary and our program exists to serve the park, KWS, and the Watamu community while making a global contribution towards achieving Sustainable Development Goal 14.